Disease Guide ·Corneal Dystrophy ·2026

 Complication Coverage

-Corneal dystrophy can lead to secondary corneal ulcers requiring treatment ($300-$1,000).
-These complications should be covered as related conditions under the original diagnosis.
-Confirm your insurer doesn't treat secondary ulcers as a separate condition with a new deductible.
+Corneal dystrophy can lead to secondary corneal ulcers ($300-$1,000).
+These should be covered as related conditions under the original diagnosis.
+Confirm your insurer doesn't apply a separate deductible.

 🇺🇸 US Pet Insurance Guide